USGS-WiM/GageStatsServices/Docs/StatisticGroups/Get.md

-Returns an array of available statistic group resources currently provided by the services.
+Returns an array of all available statistic group resources currently provided by the services.